andyhemsft/dstoolkit-kg-search/README.md

 # Knowledge Graph Powered Search Accelerator

 This accelerator provides the code template to implement a domain-aware search solution that uses knowledge graph (KG) to enrich the organic results of a general purpose search engine.
-The use of the accelerator is demonstrated through an example implementation of a medical document retrieval solution.
+The use of the accelerator is demonstrated through an example implementation of a aircraft troubleshooting scenario.
 The example implementation uses a knowledge graph to expand the scope of search from the original query to semantically related queries to uncover documents that are relevant to the original query but may not contain the exact keywords.

  <!-- the original query.  to uses a medical knowledge graph to expand search perform search across the well-known [OHSUMED](https://link.springer.com/chapter/10.1007/978-1-4471-2099-5_20) medical dataset.  -->